Local councils’ housing support

 Improving services to older and vulnerable people

-We are working with several councils and other partners to explore personal budgets for supporting people services - providing people with greater control over their support budgets so that they can then choose services that best suit their lives, needs and aspirations.
+We have also worked with several councils and other partners to explore the personalisation of supporting people services - providing people with greater control over the support they receive to best suit their lives, needs and aspirations.
 This has included supporting a sector-led working group who have produced a series of tools and resources.